karttur/soil-spectro/_posts/2022/2022-09-21-spectrodata-OSSL4ML07-mlmodel03.markdown

 Scikit-learn provides two generic approaches for tuning the hyper-parameters of any regressor:

-- randomized search (RandomizedSearchCV), and
+- randomised search (RandomisedSearchCV), and
 - exhaustive tuning (GridSearchCV).

 Both approaches are implemented in the <span class='module'>OSSL_mlmodel.py</span> module.

-##### Randomized search hyper-parameter tuning
+##### Randomised search hyper-parameter tuning

-The [randomized search approach](https://scikit-learn.org/stable/modules/grid_search.html#randomized-parameter-optimization) applies a search space for each hyper-parameter as defined by the user.
+The [randomised search approach](https://scikit-learn.org/stable/modules/grid_search.html#randomised-parameter-optimisation) applies a search space for each hyper-parameter as defined by the user.
 While it has a random element, it has two distinct advantages over an exhaustive search:

 - it is more parsimonious if large search spaces are considered, and
-- parameters that do not affect performance does not decrease efficiency.
+- parameters that do not affect performance do not decrease efficiency.

-To apply a randomized hyper parameter tuning as part of the process-flow, edit the json command file:
+To apply a randomised hyper parameter tuning as part of the process-flow, edit the json command file:

 ```
 "hyperParameterTuning": {